HwWobbe/DefinitiveData-DeltaAlerts/README.md

 - Spacing continues to be annoying.

+#### -11-
+...

+- review LinkedIn assignment notes for ..kesh scope
+  - verify the dupElimSheet
+    - repeat monetary cautions
+      - consider the retainer request

+- can StringsH.DDs be used to invoke API's
+  - try GeoSpatial access via Co-Op AND 'kesh

+- it may be best to wait until -11- to further investigate "order"
+  - this is because it will be too time consuming to close the existing gap
+    - some indicators are worth checking, in the mean time

 #### -10-
 - DataFlow architecture thoughts need more attention given the Client/Server dichotomies evident in the JrEsHw chat
   - ...